 A seventh great-grandchild, George Washington Parke Custis Peter, is born.
 Martha Washington will ultimately have twenty-one great-grandchildren, although only a few will survive childhood.

-Mrs. Washington adds a codicil to her will, bequeathing the only slave she owns outright to her grandson, George Washington Parke Custis.
-In accordance with Virginia law, the remaining slaves at Mount Vernon, all of whom belonged to the estate of her first husband, Daniel Parke Custis, will be divided among her four grandchildren upon her death.
+Mrs. Washington adds a codicil to her will, bequeathing the only enslaved person she owns outright to her grandson, George Washington Parke Custis.
+In accordance with Virginia law, the remaining enslaved individuals at Mount Vernon, all of whom belonged to the estate of her first husband, Daniel Parke Custis, will be divided among her four grandchildren upon her death.

 Did you know that unlike most women in Virginia in the early 1700s, Martha Washington learned to read and write?
 Go beyond the stereotypes and learn more about the life of Martha Washington.
 From mother to First Lady, learn about her many important roles.Learn More